 - Blocked requests percentage.
 When hovered it will show request breakdown by core, plugins or theme.

 - Number of requests per page.
-When hovered shows breakdown by page type: Frontend, admin, login, cron, ajax, rest_api.
+When hovered shows breakdown by page type: Frontend, admin, login, cron, ajax, xmlrpc, rest_api.

 - Request time / Page time percentage.